 Transfer students must complete a minimum of 16 Haverford course credits and four semesters in residence.

-Course Load Abroad/Haverford Course Equivalency
+Course Load Abroad & Haverford Course Equivalency

 One Haverford course equals four semester credit hours on a semester credit hour system.
 The normal course load at Haverford is four credits per semester for a total of 16 semester credit hours.
-On some programs each course is worth 3 semester credit hours; students would have to take 5 courses (3x5= 15 semester credit hours) to attain the four credit equivalent at Haverford.
+On some programs each course is worth 3 semester credit hours; students would have to take 5 courses (3 x 5 = 15 semester credit hours) to attain the four credit equivalent at Haverford.
 It is not a course-to-course equivalent, but one full course load at the host university transfers to a full course load at Haverford.
 All the program descriptions on the Programs chart have the appropriate credit equivalent for all partner institutions.

 Fulfilling Requirements Abroad

 It is expected that students will complete the majority of their major, minor and concentration courses at Haverford.
 Each department decides how many credits can be transferred in from institutions outside the Quaker Consortium.
-Check with your major. minor, concentration adviser (s) for confirmation of how many courses can be accepted before you choose a program.
+Check with your major, minor, concentration advisor(s) for confirmation of how many courses can be accepted before you choose a program.